My Top 50 Video Games

 50. Street Fighter II: Championship Edition

 This game was my and my friends’ obsession during our early teenage years.
 We’d go around each others houses and have little tournaments with league tables and everything!
 It’s the only fighter I’ve poured hours and hours into and although I’ve tried Street Fighter games that have released since, none of them really captured me like this did on the Mega Drive.
-For me, SFII:CE is a game cemented in a specific time and at a specific age when a bunch of geeky friends bonded over smacking each other in the face digitally.
+For me, SFII:CE is a game cemented in a specific time and at a specific age when a bunch of geeky friends bonded over smacking each other in the face, albeit digitally.

 49. Ghostbusters (Master System)

 The first game I owned for my first console, the Sega Master System, this version is an upgraded of David Crane’s original Commodore 64 version.
-While probably a bit naff by today’s standards, it still managed to fulfilled my 5-year-old desire to be a real Ghostbuster.
+While probably a bit naff by today’s standards, it still managed to fulfill my 5-year-old desire to be a real Ghostbuster.
 Busting ghosts was satisfying and I lived in fear of the Marshmallow Man destroying a building and losing all my money.
 The last two levels may be unfairly difficult, but the journey to them is a huge lot of fun!

 48. Prince of Persia (PC)

 More than any other game on this list, this one was hard to place.
-Eventually, I settled on it in the 49th slot because it’s not a game I’ve really ever returned to.
+Eventually, I settled on the 49th slot because it’s not a game I’ve really ever returned to.
 However, it was a game that blew me away when I first saw it, but I feel other games have surpassed it since.
 Still, it’s importance to gaming, gaming animation and the platforming genre cannot be understated.

 47. Resident Evil Code: Veronica (Dreamcast)